cMurschall/tagging-dashboard/README.md

   images of the video files.
 - `CSV_UPLOAD_DIR` : This is the path where user uploaded CSV files are stored.
 - `VIDEO_UPLOAD_DIR` : This is the path where user uploaded video files are stored.

+If you are planing on using this project on the internet you should reconsider the CORS rules.
+At the moment they are all open.
+This is not recommended for production use.
+You can change the CORS settings in the [main.py](app/main.py) file.